-- (a) Provide fair remuneration outcomes for executives having regard to relevant market remuneration levels and their ability, experience and contribution to the HPI Group's sustainable long-term performance; - (b) Be sufficiently closely linked to the HPI Group's sustained growth performance to provide good alignment with the interests of Securityholders; - (c) Ensure that remuneration and remuneration outcomes are determined on a clear and transparent basis; and - (d) Take specific account of the circumstances applying to the HPI Group.
+- (a) Provide fair remuneration outcomes for executives having regard to relevant market remuneration levels and their ability, experience and contribution to the HPI Group's sustainable long-term performance; - (b) Be sufficiently closely linked to the HPI Group's sustained growth performance to provide alignment with the interests of Securityholders; - (c) Ensure that remuneration and remuneration outcomes are determined on a clear and transparent basis; and - (d) Take specific account of the circumstances applying to the HPI Group to achieve the right balance between fixed and variable remuneration and the right timeframes and performance measures used to assess variable remuneration outcomes.

-A mix of fixed and performance-related remuneration is provided to achieve these objectives, with a distinguishing feature of the HPI executive remuneration framework being that all performance-based reward is provided through the equity-based LTI with no annual bonus or short-term incentive.
+A mix of fixed and performance-related remuneration is provided to achieve these objectives.
+Under the current business model, the Board considers it appropriate that all performance-based reqards be provided through the equity-based long term incentive plan ("LTI") with no annual bonus or short term incentive ("STI").
+The weighting to fixed pay is reflective of the steady and predictable nature of HPI's current business.

-The remuneration paid to Directors and Key Management Personnel, including composition of remuneration is included in the Annual Report.
+The remuneration paid to Directors and Key Management Personal, including composition of remuneration is included in the Annual Report.